AnshulParate2004/Genrative_AI/README.md

 - Production-ready error handling
 - Efficient vector similarity search

+### **Most Innovative**: Full-Stack MCP Application
+- Complete REST API with tool orchestration
+- Gemini LLM integration with custom tools
+- Async architecture with lifecycle management
+- Production-ready with CORS and error handling

 ---

 ## 📝 Notes

-This repository represents my journey from LangChain basics to building sophisticated multi-agent systems.
-Each file contains working code with detailed comments explaining the concepts.
-The progression shows evolution from simple chains to complex orchestration systems.
+This repository represents my journey from LangChain basics to building sophisticated multi-agent systems and production-ready MCP servers.
+Each component demonstrates hands-on learning with working code, detailed comments, and real-world applications.

+The progression shows evolution from simple chains to complex orchestration systems, culminating in extensible AI infrastructure through the Model Context Protocol.

 Feel free to explore, learn, and build upon these examples!